Gradient-Informed Machine Learning in Electromagnetics

 \section{Acknowledgment}

-This work was made possible by a scholarship from the German Academic Exchange Service (DAAD), through the program Research Grants in Germany, 2025 (57742125).
-The work is also supported by the joint DFG/FWF Collaborative Research Centre CREATOR (DFG: Project-ID 492661287/TRR 361; FWF: 10.55776/F90) at TU Darmstadt, TU Graz, and JKU Linz. \ifCLASSOPTIONcaptionsoff
+This work was supported in part by the German Academic Exchange Service (DAAD) through the Program Research Grants in Germany, 2025, under Grant 57742125.
+This work was also supported by the Joint German Research Foundation (DFG) and the Austrian Science Fund (FWF) Collaborative Research Center CREATOR at TU Darmstadt, TU Graz, and JKU Linz under Project DFG: 492661287/TRR 361 and Grant FWF: 10.55776/F90. \ifCLASSOPTIONcaptionsoff

 \fi